 The typical pressure ratio is approximately 1:1; that is, for every one pound of boost pressure applied to the atmospheric side of the diaphragm, a corresponding one pound of fuel pressure is added by the fuel pump.
 The behavior of the needle-and-seat valve, however, remains unaltered because its closing pressure is determined by the buoyancy of the float.

 Blow-through carburetors might be anathema to the many that follow latest induction technology.
 Though modern fuel injection systems don’t generate more power at full throttle, they would be more efficient than the blow-through particularly when starting and also smoother at low speeds.
-But for those who admire the ingenious innovations of a bygone age, it is often the blow-through operating in tandem with the delights of a supercharger that captures the desires of discerning devotees.
+But for those who admire the ingenious innovations of a bygone age, it is often the blow-through operating in tandem with the delights of a supercharger that capture the desires of discerning devotees.

 Additional technical information:

 The carburetor creates the air-fuel mixture that promotes combustion, and it functions by pressure differential.
 The boost venturii accelerate the flow by creating a low pressure area.
 As pressure at the boost venturii is lower than in the float bowls, fuel is compelled to flow from the bowls, through the metering circuits (becoming an air-fuel emulsion), and out the boost venturii into the fast-moving induction tract.
 But it’s engine vacuum that activates the kinetics of depression–as the pistons descend in their bores and with their respective intake valves open, the giant sucking sound is created.
 (Excuse dubious analogy of the late Ross Perot’s once popular political phrase.)